maishiroma/MCServerBootstrap/README.md

 4. Enable the following APIs in the GCP Console:
     - `Compute Engine API`
-5. Clone this repository onto your computer and perform the follwing steps:
+5. Refer to this [example](./example) directory and configure it, keeping in mind of:
     - Change the __project name__ in `main.tf` if you are not using the project name in there.
     - Create a `terraform.tfvars` and define the following values:
         - `creds_json`
         - `ssh_pub_key_file`
         - `game_whitelist_ips`
         - `admin_whitelist_ips`
-    - Configure the initial settings of the `server.properties` in the `bootstrap.tpl`
+    - (Optional) Configure the initial settings of the `server.properties` in the `server_properties.tpl`
-        - Note that any changes made to this _after_ the server initially spins up will __NOT__ take place
 6. Run `terraform init`
-7. Run `terraform plan` (should get 11 new resources created) and it it looks good, `terraform apply`
+7. Run `terraform plan` (should get 10 new resources created) and it it looks good, `terraform apply`
 8. Sit back for a few mins and your new Minecraft Server should be running at the `ip_address` the `terraform apply` outputs!

 ## Terraform Configuration Nuances